hsp8412/workout-day-gym-management-system/README.md

 # workout-day-gym-management-system
-The course project for CPSC 471(Winter 2022).
+This is a course project for CPSC 471(Winter 2022) at the University of Calgary.</br>
+Author: Yihan Wang, Junyi Li, Sipeng He